You need two things out of the content that lives on your website.

 It’s vital to know the technical and on-page SEO components when you want peak performance.

-However, with great power, comes great responsibility and people who are new to SEO tend to over-optimize content pillars because they forget to prioritize their audience’s experience.
+However, with great power, comes great responsibility and people who are new to SEO tend to over-optimize topic clusters because they forget to prioritize their audience’s experience.

 You’ll be best served to start with UX as the core reason for organizing your website and allowing someone with working knowledge of SEO to help you finalize the details and opportunities based on that strategy.